-The number of educational assistants in Alberta schools has more than doubled in the last decade and the use of educational assistants is the single most commonly cited support for students with significant disabilities.
+The number of educational assistants in Alberta schools has more than doubled in the last decade and the use of educational assistants is the single most commonly cited support for students with significant cognitive disabilities.
 Emerging research indicates that the use of educational assistants has not led to the positive outcomes for students that we hoped for.
 We need to rethink the roles of educational assistants to ensure we are using this valuable resource in our schools to make a positive difference for student success.

 For a sample of the kinds of changes in practice observed by participants in the community of practice, click here.